 Individual Fingers and Thumb

 The ProDigits is also called the Partial Hand.
 ProDigits is a nickname for Prosthetic Digits.
 These digits are self-contained fingers individually powered, operated, and controlled by the patient to replace lost fingers.
 The i-LIMB Hand is actually a base chassis for a total of five of the ProDigits.

-Which company or agency will do the most to cure neuromuscular diseases, war injuries, cancers, and diabetes in the 2010s with artificially grown organs?
+Which company or agency will do the most to cure neuromuscular diseases, war injuries, and diabetes in the 2010s?